takeoff-env/takeoff/README.md

 Run via docker compose, you can begin to add plugins to the Hapi server.
 You have JWT auth out of the box for endpoints with `admin` and `user` scopes available.

+## What you get

+Out of the box you get an nodemon-hot-reloading, Hapi-powered API that is already set up to accept plugins.
+On the frontend you get a single page hot-reloading React app.
+Connecting the two of them is a basic authentication that gives a [JSON Web Token (JWT)](https://jwt.io).

+The app has basic login page and when authenticated you get access to the user screen where you can view users, you can also log out.

+The basic app shows how you can build your own features.
+You get a Postgres database out of the box using Sequelize.
+This can easily be replaced with any database or adapter (and I plan to ship more options).

+### Creating Models & Migrations

+You can use the [Sequelize CLI](https://github.com/sequelize/cli) in the `api` folder to generate models, or you can copy and paste and existing one to get a reference file.
+Same with migrations and seeds.

+Models are auto loaded and available on the `server.app.db` object in all plugins.
+For example if you add a `Foobar` model, you would get methods such as `server.app.db.Foobar.create()`

+### React App

+The React App uses React Hot Reloder, React Router v4 and Redux along with a custom API middleware to easily create your components and stores.

+The main app is bootstrapped in `index.js` and then handles the `<Router>` and `<Provider>` wrappers to the app for Router and Redux.

 ## References